BelalC/sign2text/README.md

 # 1. American Sign Language

-There are no accurate measurements of how many people use American Sign Lanuage (ASL) - estimates vary from 500,000 to 15 million people.
+There are no accurate measurements of how many people use American Sign Lanuage (ASL), as the US census has never counted it - estimates vary from 500,000 to 15 million people.
 However, 28 million Americans (~10% of the population) have some degree of hearing loss, and 2 million of these 28 million are classified as deaf.
 For many of these people, their first lanugage is ASL.

 The ASL alphabet is 'fingerspelled' - this means all of the alphabet (26 letters, from A-Z) can be spelled using one hand.
 There are 3 main use cases of fingerspelling in any sign language: